vtexdocs/dev-portal-content/docs/release-notes/2024-09-09-updates-webops-permissions.md

    > An example of a change, you can go to `src/themes/custom-theme.scss` and change one of the [Global tokens](https://developers.vtex.com/docs/guides/faststore/global-tokens-overview) of the stylesheet.

 8. Submit the changes as a pull request.
-9. Once you have open the pull request, look for the deployment preview link in the pull request details.:
+9. Once you have opened the pull request, look for the deployment preview link in the pull request details.:

    ![view-deployment](https://vtexhelp.vtexassets.com/assets/docs/src/pr-preview___7a3e866da3e934077b5a1f595dc00d69.png)